 Cash incentives are subject to availability and reservation.
-In order to receive cash incentives from the Program, Participants must first reserve incentives by completing and submitting a Project Application Form detailing the scope and timeline for each individual project and providing the Program Implementer (CLEAResult) with all necessary supporting documentation (please see "Project Eligibility" section below for "Project Definition & Requirements").
+In order to receive cash incentives from SCORE, Participants must first reserve incentives by completing and submitting a Project Application Form detailing the scope and timeline for each individual SCORE project and providing the Program Implementer (CLEAResult) with all necessary supporting documentation (please see "Project Eligibility" section below for "Project Definition & Requirements").
 CLEAResult will review submitted Project Application Forms and approve eligible projects for an initial incentive reservation.
-The incentive reservation amount may be adjusted during the course of the program year, according to changes in the estimated demand savings and provided that the budget is able to accommodate any additional incentives that need to be reserved.
-CLEAResult will update the Participant if any significant changes are made to the incentive amount reserved for their projects.
-El Paso Electric Company is not required to pay the Participant in excess of 100% of the original incentive reserved for a particular project if the Program is fully subscribed at the time of project completion.
+The initial incentive reservation amount may be adjusted during the course of the program year, according to changes in the estimated demand savings and provided that the budget is able to accommodate any additional incentives that need to be reserved.
+CLEAResult may choose to update Participants of significant changes to the incentives reserved amount for their projects.
+El Paso Electric is not required to pay Participants in excess of 100% of the incentives reserved for a particular project if the Program is fully subscribed at the time of project completion.
 For more information, please see the "Funding Limitations" section below.